VirtualAngel/rock-paper-scissors-JS-game/readme.md

             }
     G. Save your changes, refresh your browser page, and test that the values are being displayed after Computer and User Choice on screen.

-4. CSS:
-    If you chose to stylize your page, you can begin here.
-    A. Call in your section container and make it responsive.
-    B. With accessibility in mind, being choosing fonts, font styles, and colors for your page.
-    C. You can use a browser add-on like Google's Lighthouse to check that your page meets standard web guidelines.

-5. Now see if you can code it yourself from scratch.
+4. Now see if you can code it yourself from scratch.
 This tutorial will be here if you get stuck!